 Changes in Taste

-Patients often find, after treatment, that nothing tastes the same.
+Patients often find that nothing tastes the same after treatment.
 These tips may help you cope.

-- If you're experiencing a metallic taste in your mouth, using plastic silverware may help.
+- If you’re experiencing a metallic taste in your mouth, try using plastic utensils.

 - Citrus fruits can be refreshing — unless you have mouth sores that make them prohibitive.